Lesley Webber

 Lesley Webber is a fictional character from General Hospital, that is an American soap opera on the ABC network.
 Actress Denise Alexander portrayed the role from March 13, 1973, through February 28, 1984, as a series regular, and from 1996 to 2009 as a recurring character.
-Alexander briefly returned to the series in 2013 to commemorate its 50th anniversary and has since made subsequent appearances in 2017, 2019, and 2021.
+Alexander returned to the series in 2013 to commemorate its 50th anniversary and has since made subsequent appearances in 2017, 2019, and 2021.

 Casting

 Actress Denise Alexander started playing the role of Lesley in March 1973.
 In 1976, although TIME magazine panned General Hospital at the time, Alexander's character Lesley was noted as the serial's saving grace.
 When Alexander and the network could not agree on contractual negotiations, the character was axed in March 1984.
 Angry fans picketed the studio because they were upset that Lesley died off-screen.
 In 1996, the series wrote the character back in, and Alexander appeared as a recurring character from December 5, 1996, until October 2009.
 In 2013, Alexander returned to the role from May 16 to December 13.
 In November 2017, it was announced she would reprise her role, returning for a one-off visit on December 22.

 In March 2019, Entertainment Weekly announced that Alexander would again return as Lesley, in celebration of the series' 56th anniversary.
-She made her appearance during the April 2nd episode.
+She made her appearance during the April 2 episode.
 In January 2021, it was announced she would once again return as Lesley.
 She returned for episodes from January 8 through February 26.